 I moved.
 A lot.
 By age thirteen, I already had three dads and lived in more houses than years I was alive.

-DOOR TO DOOR: A MEMOIR is an 80,000-word coming-of-age tale suited for both adults and the YA audience, in the vein of THE GLASS CASTLE, THIS BOY’S LIFE and RUBYFRUIT JUNGLE with a hint of RUNNING WITH SCISSORS.
+DOOR TO DOOR: A MEMOIR is an 80,000-word coming-of-age tale in the vein of THE GLASS CASTLE and THIS BOY’S LIFE with a hint of RUNNING WITH SCISSORS.

 DOOR TO DOOR explores my childhood being raised by popular entertainers in Pennsylvania’s Pocono Mountains and follows me through adolescence, where a geographical leap would distance me from my adoptive father.